 Your spouse or fiancé: If your immigration case is based on marriage or engagement to a U.S. citizen, we ask that both you and your spouse or fiancé attend the consultation if possible.
-If your spouse or fiancé is not in the United States, we ask that he or she be available via phone or Skype.
+If your spouse or fiancé is not in the United States, we ask that he or she be available via phone or Zoom.

 Questionnaire: Plan on arriving to the consultation 20 minutes early to complete questionnaires.

 “Can you tell me exactly how much you will charge to handle my case before meeting with me?”